 Located only an hour by bus from Lisbon, Obidos is a fantastic day trip option and the perfect to grab a bottle or two of delicious Ginjinha straight from the source.

 Otherwise, you can find it sold in bottle shops all over the country.
-Lisbon’s iconic A Ginjinha bar (⚑), located behind Rossio Metro, sells artisanal Ginjinha by the bottle.
+Lisbon’s iconic Ginjinha Espinheira, located behind Rossio Metro, sells artisanal Ginjinha by the bottle.

 12. Portuguese olive oil

-Pick up a bottle or two from an oléoteca (specialty olive oil shop), which can be found in most cities and towns.
+Pick up a bottle or two of this completely natural product from any oléoteca (specialty olive oil shop), which can be found in most cities and towns.
 Oliveira da Serra, named the world’s best olive oil several years running, and Saloio, which comes in beautiful retro tins, are two brands to look out for.

-There are varieties for every taste, so if you’re serious about your oil, it’s recommended to do a tasting before you buy.
+There are varieties for every palate so if you’re serious about your oil, it’s recommended to do a tasting before you buy.

 13. Peri-peri hot sauce